-No such preventive measure has been discussed to date for anal cancer.
-No other way of preventing anal cancer is estimated, but its risk can be reduced to some extent.
-Effective communication with the healthcare team regarding the risk reduction towards cancer is done.
-The information regarding the administration of HPV vaccination is discussed with the expertise.
-Tests related to sexually transmitted disease needs to be done regularly.
-The limitations in contact with more sexual partners need to be maintained.
-Safe sexual activities need to be followed.
+Preventive measure for anal cancer is still under research.
+However, the risk of anal cancer can be reduced to some extent.
+Effective communication with the healthcare team regarding the risk is necessary.
+The public must be aware of the information regarding the administration of HPV vaccination.
+Hence, the tests related to sexually transmitted disease needs to be done regularly.

 Preventive measures for Anal Cancer

 Different factors cause different types of cancer.
 Researchers continue to study what factors cause anal cancer, such as Preventions of Anal Cancer.
 There is no proven way to prevent anal cancer completely, but there may be ways to reduce the risk 1.
 Hence, talk to your health team for more information about your individual’s cancer risk.

 - Talk to your doctor about HPV vaccination 2.
 The HPV vaccine Gardasil is approved by the US Food and Drug Administration (FDA) to prevent anal cancer .

 - Anal sex increases the risk of developing HPV and HIV, which may increase the risk of developing anal cancer.

 - Regular tests help prevent exposure and help you know of any diseases.
 And so, this technique will help you and your doctor know if an anal cancer test is suitable for you.

 - Limit the number of sexual partners.
 Many partners increase the risk of HPV and HIV infection.